UMAprotocol/launch-lsp/README.md

 For more information on the LSP, [read the docs](https://docs.umaproject.org/synthetic-tokens/long-short-pair).

-This launch repo currently supports LSP deployments on Mumbai testnet, Polygon, Kovan testnet and Ethereum Mainnet.
+This launch repo currently supports LSP deployments on Mumbai testnet, Polygon, Kovan testnet, Rinkeby testnet, and Ethereum Mainnet.

 ## Install system dependencies